Black Friday: 8% OFF everything

 How fast would an object have to go to be invisible to the human eye?

-Travelling at the speed of light is a staple of sci-fi fiction.
+Travelling at the speed of light is a staple of science fiction.
 Whether it’s Captain Picard asking for warp factor 9 or the Flash running so fast he can bend time and space, the result is often a sudden empty space where the hero once stood.

 But if we really could move at an incredible pace, just how fast would something have to be going before it really was quicker than the human eye?
 We put on our scientific hats for a while to find out.